Jerry-Shaw/Nervsys/README.md

     These modules share the same function names when exist.
     All functions share the same source data and run with the input order.

-    If we want to hide the real request path, make sure the "c" or "cmd" key is listing in "cfg.ini" under [CGI] section with the key as the input "c" or "cmd", and the real path and its possible params as the value, or ever more.
+    If we want to hide the real request path, make sure the "c" or "cmd" key is listing in "conf.ini" under [CGI] section with the key as the input "c" or "cmd", and the real path and its possible params as the value, or ever more.
 Settings can be compound.

     Something examples:

-    "cfg.ini"
+    "conf.ini"

     [CGI]
     mycmd_1 = "pr_1/ctr/test_1"